 We are the Cincinnati downspout drain specialists!
+Water, although life giving, is the most harmful of Mother Natures arsenal!
+It is constantly seeking its own level, meaning that it is constantly being moved by gravity.
+When allowed to flow freely, water will erode topsoil, clay and even rock if left long enough, and if an example of its power is needed, look at the Grand Canyon.
+This is an overly harsh example of what water can do over time, but it is no less a word picture for the erosion it can do to your property!
 If your downspouts are not properly installed and discharging water where they should be, you could be doing significant damage to your property.
 Water that is allowed to discharge next to the foundation of a home, garage or commercial building can cause multiple different kinds of harm.
 We will outline a few of them below.

 As it rains, water that is running off of the roof is caught in the gutter system of your property.
 The gutters should be slightly inclined in order for the water to run toward the opening where the downspout is connected.
 If this water is not collected at the bottom of the downspout and routed away from the foundation, chances are it will leach into the soil around the foundation wall and (best case) either discharge into the drainage tile at the footing of the building or (worst case) accumulate on the outside of the foundation wall and seek a fracture or crack in the wall to enter the basement or even worse, build up to a point where hydraulic pressure is significant enough to physically move the foundation wall, causing significant structural damage.

 The damage that can be done is significant and costly.
 The remedy is much more cost effective and completely effective in removing the water from around the house.

 Avoid having downspouts overflowing into garden beds or even worse, directly next to the foundation by calling us today!